sematext/elasticsearch-field-stats/README.md

 NOTE
 ----
-This is a very important thing to remember.
-Documents marked as deleted (but not yet removed by internal Lucene merge process) still affect all the mentioned statistics.
+It is very important to note that documents marked as deleted (but not yet removed by internal Lucene merge process) still affect all the mentioned statistics.
 Keep this in mind and use field stats wisely.
-This is very useful especiall for environemnts with append-only indices.
+This is very useful especially for environemnts with append-only indices.